 Breville Touch is a single boiler system, so you can’t brew and steam simultaneously.
 However, there’s minimum lag, thanks to the machine’s fast heating time.

-Like the Pro, Breville Touch has an integrated conical burr grinder with 30 settings.
+Like the Barista Pro, the Barista Touch has an integrated conical burr grinder with 30 settings.
 This lets you choose how fine you want the ground coffee to be.
 The grinder is high-quality, and it achieves consistent grind size, which is important for good flavor extraction.

 Touch has another option — you can set the amount of ground coffee per serving.
 Just place the portafilter under the grinder, and hit the button.
 You’ll get a full basket with no mess.

-Check out our Breville Barista Pro vs. Touch comparison.
+Check out our full Breville Barista Touch review.

 Empty me sign pops up when it’s time to empty the drip tray